 Travelling between St. Petersburg and Tampa has never been more enjoyable.
 The Cross-Bay Ferry, a brand-new pilot project that everybody hopes will return this November, cruises between the two cities twice a day and it’s for foot passengers only.
-The $10 one-way ticket (children under three travels free) buys you an hour crossing the Bay and gives tourists and locals alike a fantastic chance to enjoy a great meal, some sightseeing and maybe wildlife spotting – dolphins regularly ride the bow waves of cruise liners out of Tampa Bay.
+The $8 one-way ticket (children under four travel free) buys you an hour crossing the Bay and gives tourists and locals alike a fantastic chance to enjoy a great meal, some sightseeing and maybe wildlife spotting – dolphins regularly ride the bow waves of cruise liners out of Tampa Bay.
 River walks and trolley cars connect well with the ferry service.

 Pirate Water Taxi – explore Tampa from the water

 For a rollicking day out in Tampa, the pirate water taxi system is for you!
 A single payment allows you to travel the Tampa waterways all day cruising the Tampa Riverwalk, Harbour Island and the Channelside Districts.
 With more than fifteen stops, the bright yellow water taxi is bound to deliver you close to whatever tourist attraction you desire, from museums to restaurants and Lowry Park Zoo.

 Hillsborough Area Regional Transit – take the HART around Tampa